mayureeb/EV-charging-project/README.md

 The models are implemented by [GluonTS](https://ts.gluon.ai/stable/index.html) and PyTorch.

+## Features
+We added multiple features to aid modeling.
+Those features includes
+- Counts of EV charging events per day
+- Day of week
+- Month of year

 ## Descriptive analysis
 See this [Observable blog](https://observablehq.com/d/816825cca1d8ae50) where I made some interactive visualizations, observing the nature of the dataset.